 No. Connector Pin Definition Remarks

-3 Alarm & Audio I/O 1 Alarm Out + Alarm connection
+3 3 Alarm & 1 Alarm Out + Alarm connection

-2 Alarm Out - Do NOT connect external power sup-
+Audio I/O 2 Alarm Out - Do NOT connect external power sup-

 3 Alarm In + ply to the alarm I/O connector of the camera.

-4 Alarm In - camera
+4 Alarm In - cumera.

 5 GND Ground connection

 6 Audio Out (Line Out) Two-way audio transmission

 7 Audio In (Line In)

 4 Built-in Microphone - Audio In

-5 Reset Button - Press the button with a proper to system. ool for at least 20 seconds to restore the
+5 Reset Button - Press the button with a proper tool for at least 20 seconds to restore the system.

 6 Built-in Speaker - Audio Out